 She asked if I had any “risk factors” that I knew of that might put me at an increased chance of having an ectopic pregnancy – uterine scarring of any sort, any history of pelvic inflammatory disease, a previous IUD… all I could tell her was no, no, and no. She reiterated that she could not be sure it was ectopic without an ultrasound to confirm the location of the egg, but she had a sneaking suspicion that this was what was going on because my HCG levels reflected a classic case of this condition.

 My options at this point were as follows:

 - Possibly try to locate the egg via ultrasound before making any further decisions

-- Schedule a D&C (a semi-exploratory, minor surgical procedure to see if the egg was in the uterus by actually scraping out the entire contents of the uterine lining with a curette, which would end the pregnancy if it was actually viable, but would otherwise confirm it wasn’t ectopic in the first place)
+- Schedule a D&C (a semi-exploratory, minor surgical procedure to see if the egg was in the uterus by actually scraping out the entire contents of the uterine lining with a curette, which would end the pregnancy anyway even if it was actually viable, but would otherwise confirm it wasn’t ectopic in the first place)

 - Receive a shot of methotrexate (a chemotherapy drug) to terminate the pregnancy regardless of location and wait for three more months to start trying to conceive again

 The thought of waiting so long to get pregnant again, after all of this torture, was not what I wanted.
 Not to mention, I did NOT like the idea of injecting a toxic poison designed to kill healthy cells into my body!
 With as much resolve as I could muster, I held onto my last shred of hope and opted for the ultrasound first.